Data Connections

 Pods are not startingRun kubectl describe pod <pod-name> --namespace digiusher-k8s and check image pull, scheduling, persistent volume, and resource errors.

-No Kubernetes data appears in DigiUsherConfirm all pods in digiusher-k8s are running, then wait for the first upload and processing cycle to complete.
+No Kubernetes data appears in DigiUsherConfirm both pods in digiusher-k8s are running, then wait for the first upload and processing cycle to complete.

 Please contact the DigiUsher Support Team at support@digiusher.com if you have any questions or face any issues.